fiveisgreen/gptLong-commandline/README.md

 `source setup.csh`

-Then install the dependencies for GPT-3 sandbox below:
+Dependencies for GPT-3 sandbox should be installed by these.
+See the Requirements section below.

 # GPT-3 Sandbox: Turn your ideas into demos in a matter of minutes